 - The questions it asks and answers – a child will feel like they’ve really learnt something they wanted to know

-- The test isn’t too overwhelming – yes this is non-fiction book, but it’s quite short concepts and easy to digest.
+- The text isn’t too overwhelming – yes this is non-fiction book, but it’s quite short concepts and easy to digest.

 For a child, the books try to illustrate principles or ratios using objects and situations they would be familiar with, such as squashing a mattress against a wall to create a mountain, or the relative size of a watermelon and its seeds.